PlayQ/unity-uitest-tool/README.md

 ### How Flow Recorder works

-When you clicks on `GameObject` during `Unity` playmode `Flow Recorder` takes click coords and uses `UnityEngine.EventSystems.EventSystem` class to raycast by these coords to find `GameObject` under click.
-Then `Flow Recorder` looks through list of all existing `assertations` and checks which `assertation` could be applied to `GameObject`.
-For example, if you clicks on text - all `assertations` that compares text labels would be available.
+When you click on `GameObject` during `Unity` play mode, `Flow Recorder` takes click coordinates and uses `UnityEngine.EventSystems.EventSystem` class to raycast by these coordinates to find `GameObject` under click.
+Then `Flow Recorder` looks through a list of all existing `assertations` and checks which `assertation` could be applied to `GameObject`.

+For example, if you click on text - all `assertations` that compares text labels would be available.
 Common `assertations`, like `Is Enable` or `Is Exist` are available for any `GameObject`.
-By default `Flow Recorder` supports only `Unity UI`, if you want support `GameObjects` that doesn't contain any UI components or use custom `assertations` you have to implement custom `assertation method`.
+By default, `Flow Recorder` supports only `Unity UI`.
+If you want support `GameObjects` that doesn't contain any UI components or use custom `assertations` you have to implement custom `assertation method`.
 Please read below how to [extend](#extending-test-tool) `UI Test Tool`.

 ### Recording a new test

-Launch the game in editor, press `Start Record` button, perform any actions you need in game.
-You can chang assertation types or paramerts and change ordering during recording or after it.
+Launch the game in editor, press `Start Record` button, perform any actions you need in the game.
+You can change assertation types or parameters and change order during test recording or after it.

 When test recording is over press `Stop Record` or exit play mode.
 Press `Generate Code and Copy` - to obtain code for test.
 Then you can paste generated code to your own test class.

-Also you can create new assertation for object by right click to it in hierarchy and select `Create Assertation`.
+Also, you can create new assertation for the object by `Right Click` to it in the hierarchy and select `Create Assertation`.

 <img src="documentation/images/recorder_window.gif" width="600">